suyash1/notify/README.md

 ### Notify: event-based pub-sub microservice

-This python demo aims to demonstrate event-driven pub-sub architecture using rabbitmq.
+This python demo aims to demonstrate event-driven pub-sub architecture using RabbitMQ.

 #### Architecture
 There are two proposed architecture which aims to leverage the existing push notification functionality.